travelping/ergw/README.md

 $ touch ergw.config
 ```

-Then fill just created **ergw.config** file with content like described below providing a suitable configuration, e.g.:
+Then fill the just created ergw.config file with content like described below providing a suitable configuration, e.g.:

 ```erlang
 %-*-Erlang-*-